bumjini/bumjini.github.io/_memo/ImportantPapers.md

 |  AgentDojo: A Dynamic Environment to Evaluate Prompt Injection Attacks and Defenses for LLM Agents | 2024
 |  Rethinking the Role of Demonstrations: What Makes In-Context LearningWork? | 2022
 | Understanding Epistemic Language with a Language-augmented Bayesian Theory of Mind |  2024
-|  The effect of ChatGPT on students’ learning performance, learning perception, and higher-order thinking: insights from a meta-analysis | 2025
+|  The effect of ChatGPT on students' learning performance, learning perception, and higher-order thinking: insights from a meta-analysis | 2025
 |  Identifying and Mitigating Social Bias Knowledge in Language Models | 2025
 |  OctoTools: An Agentic Framework with Extensible Tools for Complex Reasoning | 2025
 |  ConceptAttention: Diffusion Transformers Learn Highly Interpretable Features | 2025